Rafaelalmendra/form-app-thagos-tecnologia-challenge-/README.md

 <img src="github/mockup.png" />

 ## ✍ Description
-An interactive form with validations and steps ✨
+An interactive form with validations and steps.✨ Challenge of the selection process of the company Taghos Tecnologia

 <a href="https://www.figma.com/file/6Gxrgj09VQfFneSwD6yHmR/Form-App?node-id=1%3A8" target="_blank">Access the prototype in Figma</a>